sagemath/trac_to_gh/Issue 1300.md

 }
 ```

-Changing assignee from Martin Albrecht to malb.
+Changing assignee from Martin Albrecht to @malb.